bernhard-42/bd_animation/README.md

 rotation_track = np.linspace(0, 360, 181)
 ```

 define a full 360° rotation of an object in 2 seconds defined as 181 steps (181 to start with 0° and end with 360°).
-Each value of the rotation is the angle the object should be rotated to at the
+Each value of the rotation is the angle the object should be rotated to.

 ### The animation library